cmooneycollett/cmooneycollett.github.io/_posts/2023-07-01-writing-a-linkedlist-in-rust.md

 ## The Approach

-To approach this problem in Rust, we will need two data structures:
+To approach this problem in Rust, we'll need two data structures:
 - A `Node<T>` to store a single data item of generic type `T`
 - A `LinkedList<T>` to store a sequence of data items of generic type `T`